Why Do I Still Love My Abuser?

 This is a promise you can hold onto.

-Question: Have you ever experienced loving feelings for someone you has abused or abandoned you?
+Question: Have you ever experienced loving feelings for someone who has abused or abandoned you?
 What did you do/are you doing to move past those feelings?

 Lord, I pray anyone who is currently in this situation will cling to you, and will feel the infinite love you have for your children.
 Lead them to the people and things that will help them heal.
 Give them patience to do the hard things needed for healing, and not run to the next love interest.
 Thank you Lord, Amen